Big East men's basketball tournament: 2009–2013

 In 2009, the conference returned to a tournament format that included all member schools (16 from 2009 to 2012, and 14 in 2013).
 From 2009 through 2012, the teams seeded #9 through #16 played first-round games, teams seeded #5 through #8 received a bye to the second round, and the top four teams received a double-bye to the quarterfinals.
 The final Big East tournament held by the original Big East Conference, which took place in 2013, saw only 14 teams compete—West Virginia had left the Big East for the Big 12 Conference after the 2011–12 season, and Connecticut was barred from the tournament due to an NCAA postseason ban for academic reasons.
-In that tournament, the teams seeded #11 through #14 played in the first round, with byes remaining the same as in the 2009–2012 period.
+In that tournament, the teams seeded #11 through #14 played in the first round, teams seeded #5 through #10 received a bye to the second round, and the top four teams received a double-bye to the quarterfinals.

 Throughout the 2009–2013 period, all member schools participating in the tournament were seeded in the tournament based on their conference records.
 Ties were broken using a set of tiebreaker rules, with the first two tiebreakers being head-to-head record and common record against the next-best conference team.